Los Alamos National LaboratoryGo to the Lab's home pageSearch for people in the Lab's phone bookSearch the Laboratory's Web site

 This is the clamping for a friction stir weld between 7050 and 2024 aluminum (see results page).

 This is the clamping for a piece of British rail.
 The cut went from front to back in this picture.
 The shiny regions is where rust was cleaned away to improve the cutting.
-Results to appear soon.
+See rail page.

 transparent spacer transparent spacer